MV Melissa Ann: History

 The Melissa Ann was built in 1988 along with her sister Rachel Marie at Nichols Boat Builders in Freeland, Washington for the United States Army.
-She was later sold to Four Seasons Marie which leased the vessel for various passenger-only ferry services, including to Kitsap Transit for a passenger-only ferry route between Seattle and Bremerton and to the city of Honolulu for a passenger-only ferry route serving Oahu.
+She was later sold to Four Seasons Marine which leased the vessel for various passenger-only ferry services, including to Kitsap Transit for a passenger-only ferry route between Seattle and Bremerton and to the city of Honolulu for a passenger-only ferry route serving Oahu.

 From October 2009 through 2015, she was operated by the King County Ferry District (later the King County Department of Transportation Marine Division) on the Downtown Seattle to Vashon Island route as part of the King County Water Taxi.
 In 2018, the ferry was leased by Kitsap Transit again, this time as a backup vessel for the Seattle-Kingston Fast Ferry route, before being returned to Four Seasons Marine in 2022.

 The Melissa Ann was moved to Southern California to be operated on a Santa Catalina Island–Newport Beach route.